ROCm/aomp/bin/README.md

 ```
 https://github.com/ROCm-Developer-Tools/aomp/bin/README.md
 ```
+The AOMP compiler supports OpenMP, clang-hip, clang-cuda, device OpenCL, and the offline kernel compilatino tool called cloc.
+It contains a recent version of the AMD Lightning compiler (llvm amdgcn backend) and the llvm nvptx backend.
+Except for clang-cuda, this compiler works for both Nvidia and AMD Radeon GPUs.

 This bin directory contains scripts to build AOMP from source.
 ```
 clone_aomp.sh      -  A script to make sure the necessary repos are up to date.
-                      See below for a list of these libraries.
+                      See below for a list of these source repositories.

 build_aomp.sh      -  Run all build and install scripts in the correct order.